ian-1/property-setter/README.md

 ## User Stories ##

+As a Property Manager
+So I can keep track of my properties
+I want to know how many Properties I have

-As a Property manager
+As a Property Manager
-So I can add a new property
+So I can change my property number
-I want to be able to add a new property
+I want to be able to add a new Property

+As a Property Manager
+So I can change my property number
+I want to be able to remove a Property

 ## Domain Model ##